Table of Contents

 Payments (centralised) Central store Primary

-Visibility of items and names (except patients) Central store Primary
+Visibility of items Central store Primary

-Visibility of existing patients and prescribers Central store Primary
+Visibility of existing prescribers Central store Central

-Dashboard reports Sync Central
+Dashboard reports Central Central

-Messages Message Store Depends on sending and/or receiving store (which can be blank)
+Messages Message Store Depends on sending and/or receiving store

 Visibility of new patients and prescribers Patient Store New visibility records sent to central server